 “Travel has a way of stretching the mind.
 The stretch comes not from travel’s immediate rewards, the inevitable myriad new sights, smells and sounds, but with experiencing first-hand how others do differently what we believed to be the right and only way.”

-In the first 60 days of this trip, I covered 4,000 miles and went through 12 countries.
-In the past 140 days, I have covered 6,000 miles and crossed two countries.
+In the first 60 days of this trip, I covered over 6,000km and went through 12 countries.
+In the past 140 days, I have covered almost 10,000km and crossed two countries.
 Which is the real travelling here?
 Perhaps a bit of both but much more likely to be the latter.
 Kazakhstan and China are two of the largest countries in the world and I’m pleased to have crossed them both.
 However, what I’ve found most interesting is not the distances but rather the depth of understanding one gathers from traversing through a whole country over an extended time period.

 My last post was about the environmental changes that had such a significant impact on my mental state.
 It was about the transition from enduring to enjoying and the passing of winter.
 I purposefully ignored almost all of the other aspect of China, namely the social and cultural distinctiveness.